birchbeak/odin-calculator/README.md

 -input 8*6. -> 8*6

-input .. -> .. (there should be only one period) fixed, checked for operator in second conditional
+-input .. -> .. (there should be only one period) fixed, checked for operator in second conditional, also you need to escape periods in regex, who knew?